 In Ryan Murphy's newest project, Ratched, the origin story of one of the horror genre's most iconic characters is revealed.
 Mildred Ratched (of the 1962 Ken Kesey tale One Flew Over the Cuckoo's Nest) is notorious for her terrifyingly tyrannical rule over an Oregon mental hospital, but she wasn't always pure evil personified.
 According to the forthcoming Netflix project, Nurse Ratched wasn't born evil — her particular strand of depravity is a result of nurture, not nature.

-Ratched takes horror fans back in time to Nurse Ratched's very first gig as a nurse in a California hospital that specialises in curing (read: terrorising) people deemed mentally ill.
+Ratched takes horror fans back in time to Nurse Ratched's very first gig as a nurse in a California hospital that specializes in curing (read: terrorizing) people deemed mentally ill.
 Of course, the story plays out in the 1940s when literally everything was considered a mental illness; as part of the "mental hygiene" movement of the time, people were admitted to the hospital and forced to undergo inhumane medical treatments just for being queer, sexually active, or rebellious teenagers.

 Sarah Paulson's impeccably coiffed Nurse Ratched shows up at the Lucia State Hospital ready to work alongside the institution's staff as they conduct a series of new experiments on their patients' brains.
-The work is shady and no doubt unethical — tranquilisers, lobotomies, and setting people on fire — but Nurse Ratched wholeheartedly believes in the hospital's cause.
+The work is shady and no doubt unethical — tranquilizers, lobotomies, and setting people on fire — but Nurse Ratched wholeheartedly believes in the hospital's cause.
 To her, the staff at the hospital are actually helping their tortured patients by giving them a chance to live a "normal" life.

 "The doctors and nurses here, they want to give you hope that one day, you can leave here," she tells a patient in a disquieting voice.
 "That you deserve someone to show you mercy."